 Our pigs were fed on pig nuts from Marriage’s feeds based in Essex, as well as leftovers such as reject veg & brewers mash from friendly local breweries which would otherwise go to landfill (no kitchen waste or meat products – it’s illegal), and of course whatever they could root out from the ground.

-We did not use steroids, growth hormones or anti-biotics (unless required for veterinary reasons and so far this hasn’t happened at all).
+We did not use steroids, growth hormones or anti-biotics, they were simply not needed as our pigs were very healthy.
 We had rare breed pigs rather than the fast growing commercial breeds which are naturally slower to fatten up, but this all helps impove the taste of the meat.

 What about slaughter?

-We used to take delivery of the pigs at around 8 weeks old, and when they were ready at around 6 months we took them to a local abattoir which was recommended for welfare and humane standards.
+We used to take delivery of the pigs at around 8 weeks old, and at around 6 months we took them to a local abattoir which was recommended for welfare and humane standards.